Watson, Texans send Jaguars to 7th consecutive loss, 27-25

 KEY INJURIES

-Texans: Already down three linebackers to start the game, Houston lost another one in the first quarter when Brennan Scarlett injured an arm.
+Texans: Already down three linebackers to start the game, Houston lost another in the first quarter when Brennan Scarlett injured an arm.
 He appeared to get X-rays and was later ruled out.
 Houston traveled without linebackers Whitney Mercilus, Jacob Martin and Dylan Cole because of COVID-19 testing and contact tracing.

 Three more Houston players were ruled out: running back David Johnson (concussion), guard Senio Kelemete (concussion) and defensive end Charles Omenihu (leg).